-As an applicant, you should carefully review the program schedule before applying and consider delaying the application to another year if you are aware of potential conflicts with the program's major events (Orientation, Leadership Institute, Capstone), or if you will not be able to participate on a regular basis in the monthly online discussions and communications with your mentor.
+As an applicant, you should carefully review the sample program schedule before applying (previous page).
+Attendance at the program's major events (Orientation, Leadership Institute, and Capstone), is required in addition to participation in the monthly online discussions, routine communications with your mentor.